 One great way to plan a lower cost vacation is to go during the off-season.
 By planning to go during a low-traffic time for specific destinations, chances are you can get good deals on things such as airfare, accommodations, rental cars and entrance fees to parks and other attractions.
 This is tougher if you have children and you need to plan around their school vacations, but if you do have a degree of flexibility on time frame, try to take advantage of it.
 If the school calendar is holding you back, many schools have 4-day weekends that can be built around a trip that is not the spring break or Christmas holiday times.

 This ties in with flexibility because, if you are able to be a little flexible on dates and times, you can book online to get low prices for the destination you want.
 If you are flexible on dates, you can typically get cheaper deals.

 Years ago I used Hotwire and back then they didn't allow you to see exactly what your flights and travel times would be.
 Basically, airlines were offering lower prices to fill those unsold seats.
 However, I knew the flight routes well since the route I was seeking was a limited one, as a result, I was able to narrow down a general time frame on the day I wanted to travel before I booked by doing comparisons with listed flights on other websites that contained all the details.
 That didn't work a lot of the time, but in some cases was possible.
 A look at the site today and it seems they've changed this where travelers can see the flights listed and there is no mystery.
 There may be sites that do still operate with cloaked details.
 If you come across one and do not need a specific date/time, you could score a great deal.

-Saving for a vacation might feel out of reach, but once you set your goals, adapt your spending and look for the little ways to save for vacation, that seemingly out of reach break will suddenly become attainable.
-It may not be the original vacation envisioned, but there are many great ways to have fun, even if cash is tight.
+Saving for a vacation might feel out of reach, but once you set your goals, adapt your spending and look for the little ways to save for a vacation, your break may suddenly become far more attainable.
+It may not be the original vacation you've envisioned, but there are many great ways to have fun, even if your cash situation is tight.